bluegmlduf2/webCrawling/README.md

 ## About Program
--This web system translates Amazon shopping sites (https://www.amazon.co.jp/) -It Sort search results by reviewCount
+* This web system translates Amazon shopping sites (https://www.amazon.co.jp/)
+* It Sort search results by reviewCount
--It has Korean, Japanese and Chinese translation functions -It Shows the exchange rate for each product
+* It has Korean, Japanese and Chinese translation functions
+* It Shows the exchange rate for each product
--It Convert search results to csv file
+* It Convert search results to csv file

 ### Client
 frontend technologies used in this project: